yoanmalie/d8-theming-guide/javascript/libraries.md

 > We need `core/drupal` in order to take advantage of the `Drupal.behaviors`.
 To include the Drupal core version of jQuery, we add `core/jquery`.
 The final dependency is `core/jquery.once`, a jQuery plugin allowing to only apply a function once to an element.

-Back in our `awesome.info.yml` file, we now add the following lines, to include the new declared *library* into our theme.
+Back in our `awesome.info.yml` file, we add the following lines, to include the new declared *library* into our theme.

   libraries:
     - awesome/base